pwr-Solaar/Solaar/docs/capabilities.md

 some receivers can pair an unlimited number of times but others can only pair a limited number of times.

+Bolt receivers add an authentication phase to pairing, where the user has type a passcode or click some buttons to authenticate the device.

 Only some connections between receivers and devices are possible.
 In should be possible to connect any device with a Unifying logo on it to any receiver with a Unifying logo on it.
 Receivers without the Unifying logo probably